Christenings, weddings and other celebrations

 Most Cretan dances are performed in chains or circles, holding on to each other’s shoulders.
 The small steps and jumps are more complex than what they seem at first glance.
 The leader of the dance is the one who can impress with acrobatic jumps and difficult steps.
 For the young man has an outstanding chance to impress and catch the attention of his loved one and friends alike.

 There are especially 5 dances, that each has a local character.
 These are found in most parts of Crete.
 Pediktos and Siganos originate from the area of Iraklion, Pentozalis, and Sousta from Rethimnon and Sitos Haniotiko from Chania.
 The dances are mostly into a 2/4 beat.

 Pidiktos or Maleveuziotikos is the most common Cretan dance.
 It is a very fast and difficult dance – the steps are small and quick and typical for Crete; up on your forefoot!!
 It requires endurance.
 It is a chain dance and danced by both men and women.

 Siganos is a wedding dance; originally it was the first dance after the ceremony at the church square.

-Pentozalis meaning 5 steps, an exiting and varied dance and one of the most popular.
+Pentozalis meaning 5 steps, an exciting, and varied dance, and one of the most popular.
 It’s a very powerful dance, which requires endurance and skill.
 Especially for the leading man who jumps up high and with his hands, slaps thighs and feet in a fast and furious movement.
 The dance is also danced by women but in a subtler manner, and naturally without the high jumps.

 Sousta, which in contrast to the other dances is a dance for pairs, can easily develop into a semi flirtation.
 Sirtos is also an extremely popular dance, danced to hundreds of different tunes and songs.